 Fairfax matters, second, because it combines a large concentration of journalistic talent with a sufficient degree of editorial courage and vision to allow that talent, most of the time, to flower.
 Such centres of excellence are difficult to build and easy to disperse.
 At the very least it would be a shame if this is not replenished and built on.
 Journalism is a craft and the best way to improve craft skills is by working with good fellow practitioners.
 Again it is a matter of virtuous and vicious circles.

 Third, Fairfax matters because institutions matter.
-Journalists often get bound up in tales of individual heroes and villains, but in terms of social impact what matters, day-in and day-out, are institutions.
-The great American journalist and journalism critic Ben Bagdikian once wrote that trying to do good journalism on the average American newspaper is like trying to play Bach’s St Matthew’s Passion on a ukulele.
+Journalists often get bound up in tales of individual heroes and villains, but what matters in terms of social impact, day-in and day-out, are institutions.
+The great American journalist Ben Bagdikian once wrote that trying to do good journalism on the average American newspaper is like trying to play Bach’s St Matthew’s Passion on a ukulele.
 Consistently good journalism requires institutional solidity; and to have impact it needs institutional credibility and public reach.
 It needs to be sufficiently big that its reporting can’t be ignored.

 Fairfax as a company doesn’t matter to me.
 If it survives as a seller of online advertising but abandons or drastically shrinks its journalistic functions, Australian democracy will still be the loser.
 My concern is with the future of Fairfax journalism, and only with the Fairfax share price insofar as it supports that journalism.
-This of course also acknowledges the possibility that Fairfax’s corporate strategy to meet the present challenges may not be one that builds on and further enhances the company’s journalistic traditions.
+Of course, this also acknowledges the possibility that Fairfax’s strategy to meet the present challenges may not be one that builds on and further enhances the company’s journalistic traditions.

 Although there is no shortage of readers for newspapers on the internet, there are intractable problems of turning that traffic into revenue.
 The saying among newspaper executives about the impact of the internet has been dollars out, dimes in.
 Historically, Australian newspapers generally gained around 70 per cent of their income from advertising.
 That advertising – most particularly classified advertising – has migrated to the internet.
 In the United States, the Pew Center’s Project for Excellence in Journalism estimated that between 2010 and 2012, newspapers lost $7 in print advertising revenue for every $1 gained in digital ads.
 But when Alan Mutter, publisher of Reflections of a Newsosaur, took the same calculations back five years to around the peak of advertising income for American newspapers, he found that the trend has been much worse: for every $1 gained in digital advertising over that period the newspapers lost $27 in print advertising.